In the 1990s, when solo female travel wasn't so common yet, I took off on an Africa trip .

 In some places, there is a death penalty for homosexuality, although I suspect it's used more for men than women.
-For now, these include Mauritania, Somalia, Somaliland, Sudan and northern Nigeria.
-Uganda has often threatened to make homosexuality a capital offence.
+For now, these include Mauritania, Somalia, Somaliland and northern Nigeria.The latest to repeal the death penalty for being gay was Sudan, while Uganda has often gone the other way and threatened to make homosexuality a capital offence.

 Anyone with even the slightest knowledge of African history will know about the great cultures and empires which once ruled here, the salt caravans, hieroglyphics, the use of healing plants, inventions involving numerals and geometry, advanced astronomy, oh – and yes – the fact that humanity probably originated in Africa.
-That's not history... it's PREhistory.
+That's not even history... it's PREhistory.

 I've gone into this above but... some things deserve being mentioned more than once!
 Africa is Not.
 One.
 Country.
 It is 54 countries, many radically different from one another: you cannot compare Morocco with Ethiopia with Malawi, even if they are on the same continent.
 It's a bit like going to Spain, Scotland and Bulgaria and assuming they are identical because they are, well, in Europe.

 Of course I can only recommend places I've visited myself, so this list will lack such popular destinations as Cabo Verde or Namibia or Botswana.
 When I do get there, I'll make sure to tell you all about it!

 South Africa is a country I've visited a number of times, from end to end, and I loved it – stunning nature, delicious food, fascinating history and culture, brilliant music... you can't go wrong.
 It's a huge country with a massive population, but poverty and joblessness are common and that can breed violence, especially towards those more fortunate (wealthy).
 But by far the scariest issue in South Africa for me was the driving... too fast and too unpredictable.
 That said, I'm told it's improving daily.

-Morocco is very much part of Africa, even though a part of the country looks northward to the Mediterranean and to Europe, in part because of its colonial heritage (Morocco was a French protectorate from 1912-1956 with parts under Spanish rule that remain so today.
+Morocco is very much part of Africa, even though much of the country looks northward to the Mediterranean and to Europe, in part because of its colonial heritage: Morocco was a French protectorate from 1912-1956 with parts under Spanish rule that remain so today.

-Like Morocco, Tunisia was a French protectorate for years.
-It may be the smallest country in North Africa, but it packs a punch.
-Even without visiting the rest of the country, the capital, Tunis, has so much to see.
+Even if you only stay in the capital, Tunis, you'll have so much to see.
 The city itself has a world-class museum, the Bardo, filled with Roman mosaics from nearby Carthage, another nearby site.
 Along the coast, still only a few minutes of the city, is the blue and white village of Sidi Bou Said, an absolute feast for the eyes.